Tyrone Marhguy: Ghana High Court ruling in favor of Marhguy

-On May 31, 2021, the Human Rights Division of the Accra High Court, presided over by Justice Gifty Agyei Addo, ruled in favor of Tyrone Iras Marhguy and Oheneba Kwaku Nkrabea, finding that Achimota School's decision to deny them admission on the basis of their dreadlocks was unconstitutional and a violation of their fundamental human rights, specifically their rights to education and dignity.
+On 31 May 2021, the Human Rights Division of the Accra High Court, presided over by Justice Gifty Agyei Addo, ruled in favor of Tyrone Iras Marhguy and Oheneba Kwaku Nkrabea, finding that Achimota School's decision to deny them admission on the basis of their dreadlocks was unconstitutional and a violation of their fundamental human rights, specifically their rights to education and dignity.

 Justice Addo stated that there was no legal justification for restricting the students' right to education based on their religious practice of wearing dreadlocks.
 The court found that the Attorney-General's office had not provided a compelling legal reason to limit these rights and dismissed the argument that the students could not be considered for admission because they had not completed the necessary admission forms.
 Justice Addo described the suggestion that the students were not, in fact, students of the school as "preposterous".

-The court ordered Achimota School to admit both students, affirming that denying them education on the basis of their hair was not supported by law.
-The court's decision has been cited in similar cases.
+The court ordered Achimota School to admit both students.

-The full text of the High Court's judgment, which details the legal reasoning and basis for the ruling, has been made publicly available.

-Impact on Ghana's education system

-The High Court ruling in favor of Tyrone Marhguy and Oheneba Nkrabea has had significant implications for Ghana's education system, particularly in the area of religious diversity and students' rights within educational institutions.
-The judgment established that school regulations must conform to the rights guaranteed by the Constitution of Ghana, especially regarding the freedom to manifest one's religion.

-Following the ruling, educational institutions across Ghana have been prompted to review their policies on religious expression and consider more inclusive approaches that respect the diverse backgrounds of their students.
-The case has been mentioned in discussions about policy on religious accommodation in education.
+Appeal and aftermath

-Despite the court's decision, there was initial resistance to implementing the ruling.
-Achimota School filed an appeal, reflecting a reluctance to immediately adopt the implications of the judgment.
-The Minister of Education publicly urged the school to reconsider its position, indicating the government's recognition of the issue's significance for national education policy.
+Achimota School appealed the High Court's decision.
+The Minister of Education publicly urged the school to reconsider the appeal.

-Although Achimota School eventually withdrew its application for a stay of execution and allowed the students to enroll, it continued to pursue its appeal, suggesting that broader policy changes may face challenges and require ongoing advocacy and further legal clarification to ensure full compliance and inclusivity in Ghana's education system.
+Achimota School later withdrew its application for a stay of execution and allowed the students to enroll, while continuing to pursue its appeal.

-The case has been cited in discussions about religious inclusion and students' rights in Ghana.